 Alen BreatheSmart FLEX Vs Winix 5500-2 Video Comparison

 If you’ve read carefully, then you are familiar with an extra filtration stage that Winix 5500-2 has, and that is the PlasmaWave.

 This extra feature is what differs the two devices, since both of them have the same prior three stages, such as pre-filter, True HEPA filter, and an Activated Carbon filter.
 The pre-filter and the activated carbon filter are washable in the case of Winix 5500-2.

 A bit smaller yet 0.7 inches thicker filter is the point where Alen FLEX is different from Winix.
 Also, you get to buy 3 different versions of carbon filters, whereas they come in various weights.
-The heaviest carbon filter contains over 2 lbs of carbon which is great because, the more carbon it has, the more odors it can absorb.
+The heaviest carbon filter contains over 2 lbs of carbon which is great because, the more carbon it has, the more odors it can adsorb.

 The fact that these air purifiers use carbon pellets makes them so efficient, both in practical usage and in testing results.

 How To Replace Filter On Both These Devices?

 This is the part where you get to be your own handyman.
 If you want your purifier to last long, you will need to check up on filters as instructed.
 As you can see, filter life is approximately the same for both Alex FLEX and Winix 5500-2, which is about 9 to 12 months.